 Related to Lithuania's long-term alliance with Poland (see History and Myth), Poles comprise Lithuania's largest minority group at about 7% of the population.
-Most Poles live in southeast

-Lithuania and in Vilnius, Russians comprise the 2nd largest group (5%) and live predominantly in Vilnius.
+Most Poles live in southeast Lithuania and in Vilnius.
+Russians comprise the second-largest group (5%) and live predominantly Vilnius.
 Klaipėda.
-Visaginas. and Other minority groups include Belarusians (1%) and Ukrainians
+Visaginas. and Other minority include aroups Belarusians (1%)and Ukrainians (1%).
+While many minority members have fully integrated into

-(1%).
-While many minority members have fully integrated into Lithuanian society, some Polish and Russian communities remain somewhat socially segregated.
+Lithuanian society, some Polish and Russian communities remain somewhat socially segregated.